The Soft Machine (Soft Machine album): Background and recording

-Composition and artwork
+Music

 The work on this album was one of the essential roots in progressive rock and jazz-fusion.
 Two of the tracks, "Save Yourself" and "So Boot If At All" (under its original title and lyric "I Should've Known") stem from a series of April 1967 demos cut with Daevid Allen.
 With Allen's departure, Mike Ratledge took over the group's solos on a Lowrey organ, attempting to beef up its sound with a fuzz box and Wah-wah pedal at the suggestion of Hendrix.
 Musically, the album is a transitional release between more concise, conventional pop music with avant-garde electronics and free-form jazz improvisations, using a scaled-down, keyboard-led trio format similar to The Nice.

+Artwork

 The original artwork featured a circular die-cut sleeve, revealing a rotating wheel card insert with gears through which the band members could be viewed underneath (a similar gimmick would later be tried for Led Zeppelin III).
 The original issue’s gatefold and back sleeve also featured the uncensored image of a nude girl's backside.

-Release and reception
+Reception and legacy

 The album initially saw release only in the United States, Canada and France, where it made little impact.
 In the United States, the album charted at number 160 on the Billboard Top LPs chart.
 In Canada, the album charted at number 49 on the RPM Top Albums chart.
-Retrospective critical appraisals have been largely positive, with AllMusic gushing that "it was one of the few over-ambitious records of the psychedelic era that actually delivered on all its incredible promise".
+Retrospective critical appraisals have been largely positive, with AllMusic stating that "it was one of the few over-ambitious records of the psychedelic era that actually delivered on all its incredible promise".